I Feel Alone: Strategies To Manage Your Mental Health

 There are things you can do to address this and build new thought patterns.
 Thought reframing is one helpful skill many discover when working with a therapist.
 An example of reframing in this context could be, "I haven't met every person I'll meet in this lifetime, so I don't actually know if it's true that no one will ever like me."

-Giving to others is actually a great way to feel connected.
+Giving to others can be a great way to feel connected.
 Think of something you can do to help your family or community and consider doing it.
 Giving back to your community is one possible way to build meaning and purpose in your life, and research shows that people who volunteer are often happier and feel less lonely

 Seek professional help